 Kent State University at East Liverpool's tuition is approximately $5,664 for In-State students and $13,624 for Out-State students.

-What is Kent State University at East Liverpool's ranking?
+In what neighborhood is Kent State University at East Liverpool located?

 Recent Articles